 The school building will be open for students on all school days from 7:40 a.m. to 3:30 p.m.
 Students who are not involved in faculty sponsored events should not be on school grounds prior to 7:40 a.m. or after 3:30 p.m. unless enrolled in the afterschool program or participating in a supervised extracurricular activity.
-The first passing bell will ring at 7:55 a.m. for students to go to their lockers and respective classrooms.
-Students are expected to be in their 1st hour class at 8:00 a.m.
-7-12 students may enter the building at 7:40 and go to the cafeteria for breakfast or to the gym.
-Students should not go to their lockers without permission from a faculty member.
+Students are able to enter the building at 7:40 a.m. and go to the cafeteria for breakfast or the gym.
 Permission by students to use any of the buildings after hours or on weekends must be obtained from the Principal/ Superintendent.
 A faculty sponsor must be with students at all times.